MoonFlowww/Thot/docs/sub/attention/README.md

 auto output = attention->forward(query, key, value, attn_mask, key_padding_mask);
 ```

-The transformer blocks in `Omni::Block::Transformer*` perform this mapping for
+The transformer blocks in `Nott::Block::Transformer*` perform this mapping for
 you, but the descriptor and implementation are exposed for custom wiring.
 [Docs/Block & Transformer](../block/README.md)